kevinjin420/mrover-teleop-wiki/vue.md

 > Vue components can only have one root element inside the `<template>`.
 If you have more, throw it in a wrapper.

 > [!NOTE]
-> You should almost always use `<style scoped>` to limit the css to the current component
+> You should almost always use `<style scoped>` to limit the css to the current component.
+Only top-level css definitions such as `island` should be defined without `<style scoped>`.
+See `teleoperation/basestation/frontend/src/App.vue`.

 ## Vue-specific syntax
 > [!WARNING]